The Singleton

 "And the missing five-point-eight."

-Jeff exhaled.
+Jeff exhaled, short, and put a verb after it.
 "Walk me through the Gödel claim.
-I want to make sure I'm not letting you smuggle anything past me."
+Slowly.
+I want to be sure you're not smuggling anything past me wearing a theorem for a coat."

-"So the certainty I am asking for does not exist anywhere in the system."
+"So the certainty I'm asking for doesn't exist anywhere in the system."

 "You're telling me Afterlife has to be killed on a number that has, mathematically, no upper bound below one."